hanskellner/Fusion360Image2Surface/README.md

 ## Issues

+- 2018.03 : Need to add "Upload Image" button and file browser as alternative to D&D of image
 - 2016.02 : Fusion 360 has a 10K limitation on mesh size when converting to a BREP.
 Any larger and it fails.